shasankp000/PySQL/README.md

  >The Google Play version of Termux doesn't receive updates any more.
 Consider donating to the Termux Project as well(your choice!).

+# In case, you were wondering :

+ >I am well aware that another project of the same name exists, however, that PySQL is a framework for sql, it does exactly the same job as this PySQL.
+However that    being said, this PySQL is an automation of all those manual tasks in the other framework, and deployment is much easier.
+Only the MySQL/Mariadb service requires    to be started, then PySQL will handle the rest.
+I am not saying that the original PySQL is not good, i only created this project initially with the intention of    helping my friends, who didn't have a computer at their home, I had no idea that another project with the same name existed.
+However now I do not intend to
+ > change the name of this project.
+It's upto you guys, which PySQL you wanna use.